In this section

 Key concepts and elements of theory are taught from the start of Year 7 and are revisited in greater detail in later topics in an interesting and engaging way.
 In Year 7, students are introduced to the basic key elements of music through listening and appraising music and performing simple pieces.
 They learn the basic concept of playing the piano and basic musical notation and group drumming sessions are used to focus on rhythm.

 In Year 9, students look at what makes an effective performance and will develop their instrumental skills for a solo performance.
-They will study Indian music and use music technology to create their own authentic Indian pieces; explore techniques and conventions used for composing music for film and television; and learn how to write a pop/rock song, with a range of musical layers, again using music technology.
+They will study Indian music and use music technology to create authentic Indian pieces; explore techniques and conventions used for composing music for film and television; and learn how to write a pop/rock song, with a range of musical layers, again using music technology.

 Music at Key Stage 4